brabiei21/Object-Oriented-Programming-CPP/POKER GAME/README.md

 ```

 It's essential that you implement `determineRank()` correctly.
 Given a `Hand` object that contains 5 cards, this method will analyze the collection of cards to determine the "best-match" logical hand the cards represent.
 See "Hands you can achieve" (above).
 Your game will rely on this method working in order to choose a winning `Hand` from reach round.
-Again, you can use your implementation from the previous assignment.

 It is also essential that you implement `bool Hand::operator>()` correctly.
 This method compares the rank of two `Hand` objects.
 If the ranks are different, the winner is the `Hand` with the highest ordinal value.
 The the ranks are the same, then the winner is determine by analysis of the individual cards as outlined above (See "Hands you can achieve in Five-Card Poker").
-For many students, this method presents one of the most interesting challenges.

 #### 4. The `Player` class

 Your `Player` class will act like a virtual player, and respond to calls made by the `Game` object to iterate through rounds until a winner emerges (with all the money!).
-Your player will contain a `Hand` object, a name, and a balance (and you can add other data as necessary).
-You are required to implement the existing methods (including necessary OCF methods), and may freely add your own.
+Your player will contain a `Hand` object, a name, and a balance.

 ```cpp
   public: